attack-monkey/hypereduce/README.md

 }

 ```

+## Reactive entry-points

-We can listen for changes at a given node with the 'connect annotation' in the reducer + connect function in our app.
+We can listen for changes at a given node with the 'connect annotation' in the reducer, along with the `connect` function in our app.
 We call these **Reactive Entrypoints**.

 ```javascript